 Add one egg at a time, continuing to beat with the electric mixer to combine each egg into the batter until the egg yolks are fully incorporated.

 Next, sift together 1 ½ cups of all purpose flour with 1 teaspoon of baking powder.
 Add half of these dry ingredients to your creamed butter, sugar and egg mixture.
-Mix to combine with electric mixer.
+Combine with electric mixer.

 Add ¼ cup of sour cream.
 Mix to combine.
 Add the last half of the flour mixture, followed by the last ¼ cup of sour cream.
 Ensure you are scraping down the sides of the mixing bowl to create an even, homogenous batter.